Bogoliubov type recursions for renormalisation in regularity structures: Introduction

 Let us outline the paper by summarising the content of its sections.
 In Section~\ref{sec::2}, we recall the algebraic Birkhoff factorisation following Connes and Kreimer \cite{CKI}, which unveiled an elegant group theoretical formulation of the BPHZ renormalisation procedure in perturbative quantum field theory \cite{BP,Hepp,Zimmermann}.
 We refer the reader to \cite{CasKen82,Collins84,Zavialov,panzer} for useful references on renormalisation in perturbative quantum field theory.
 Bogoliubov's recursions for counterterms and renormalised amplitudes are characterised as solutions of a factorisation problem in the group of characters over a (specific Feynman graph or rooted tree) Hopf algebra.
 Then we introduce a factorisation-type renormalisation with the coproduct replaced by a coaction.
 The counterterm recursion is defined via a comodule structure.
 These two structures are considered for a connected Hopf algebra.
 We introduce also Taylor-jet operators forming a (family of) Rota--Baxter map(s), which is central for the Bogoliubov recursions to solve the factorisation problem.
 Section~\ref{sec::Birkhoff} contains the new and important results.
 We consider decorated trees as they appear in regularity structures and define a comodule-Hopf algebra structure on them.
 This structure has been originally introduced in \cite{BHZ}.
 We present its algebraic construction and postpone the link to SPDEs to the next section.
 The main difficulty lies in the fact that the Hopf algebra at play is not connected.
 Therefore, the results presented in Section~\ref{sec::2} cannot be applied directly if one wants to set up a Birkhoff-type factorisation.
 This problem is circumvented by defining a modified reduced coproduct and use a family of Rota--Baxter maps in order to give one of the main definitions of this paper (Definition~\ref{Bogoliubov}).
 Then, by exploiting the Rota--Baxter property one can show the main result (Theorem \ref{main theorem}).
 It is also shown that under certain assumptions, the recentering map does not depend on a priori recentering of the polynomials.
 These results have to be understood as an alternative way of defining the notion of model, which forms a critical part in Hairer's theory \cite{reg}.
-In Section~\ref{sec::4}, we present three applications of the results from Section~\ref{sec::Birkhoff}.
-The first one concerns the construction of the recentering map.
+In Section~\ref{sec::4}, we present two Birkhoff factorisations connected to singular SPDEs.
+The first one concerns the construction of the recentering map which crucially relies on the main result of Section~\ref{sec::Birkhoff}.
 Then, we present the notion of negative renormalisation, which is close in spirit to the approach outlined in Section~\ref{sec::2}, where the comodule structure is used.
-The last subsection is devoted to a rather recent progress which appeared in \cite{BS}.
-It proposes the use of Birkhoff-type factorisation in numerical analysis.
-It is again based mainly on the formalism given in Section~\ref{sec::2}.
-In fact, thanks to some simplifications, one can work with a connected Hopf algebra.